ayimany/ayimany/README.md

 # Hey there!

 Name's Ayimany.
-I'm a 16 year old computer enthusiast from Mexico :>
+I'm a 17 year old computer enthusiast from Mexico :>

 Considerably new at this so I'm hoping to make great things soon!

-Contact info & More listed at the bottom.
-Merry christmas btw

 ## About me, around computers